effector/effector/docs/api/effector/Event.md

 ### `prepend(fn)`

-Creates an event, upon trigger it does send transformed data into source event.
+Creates an event, upon trigger it sends transformed data into the source event.
 Works kind of like reverse `.map`.
-In the case of `.prepend` data transforms **before the original event occurs** and in the case of `.map`, data transforms **after original event occurred**.
+In case of `.prepend` data transforms **before the original event occurs** and in the case of `.map`, data transforms **after original event occurred**.

 #### Formulae